Reading Console Input

 FileOutputStream

-You can also use a File object to create an output stream for writing files
+You can also create an output stream using a File object.

 import java.io.*;